slevis-lmwg/gitops-harbor-workshop_slevis/README.md

 4. Use the `Create codespace on main` button to launch a new codespace

 <img src="https://github.com/NicholasCote/gitops-harbor-workshop/blob/main/media/gitops-codespace.png" alt="Fork" style="margin: auto">

+## Container Registry

+A container registry is a central location that hosts container images.
+There are a number of free public container registries, ghcr.io, quay.io, and hub.docker.com for example.
+The CIRRUS platform run by CISL contains its own container registry, https://hub.k8s.ucar.edu/, available to all UCAR staff.
+In order to push images to the CISL Container Registry, built on [Harbor](https://goharbor.com/), a CIRRUS admin has to create a project and add you to it.

+At this point in the workshop we will add everyone to the gitops-workshop project with admin privileges.
+In order to do this you have to login to hub.k8s.ucar.edu first and then I have the ability to add you to the Harbor project.

+**Note:** If you prefer to use a public repository like Docker Hub you can do this and still follow along with the workshop content.
+You will not use a robot account in Docker Hub, just your user id and password/API token.

+### Creating a Robot Account

+Now that you have access to the gitops-workshop project, we need to create a robot account for GitHub Actions to authenticate with Harbor.
+Robot accounts are strongly recommended over personal accounts when logging in programmatically.

+**To create a robot account:**

+1. Log in to the Harbor Web UI at https://hub.k8s.ucar.edu/ using your CIT credentials
+2. Navigate to the `gitops-workshop` project (you should have Project Admin privileges)
+3. Click the **Robot Accounts** tab
+4. Click **+ NEW ROBOT ACCOUNT**
+5. In the popup window, provide the following details:
+   - **Name**: Choose a descriptive name (this will result in `robot$gitops-workshop+{your_name}`)
+   - **Expiration time**: Set a reasonable expiration date (e.g., 1 month from now) - avoid using "never expire"
+   - **Description**: Optional description for the robot account
+   - **Permissions**: Ensure "Push" and "Pull" permissions are selected

+6. Click **Add** to create the robot account
+7. **Important**: Copy and store the one-time secret securely - it will not be shown again and should not be exposed in plain text publicly

+**Note:** If you need to generate a new secret later, select the robot account, open the **ACTIONS** dropdown, and click **REFRESH SECRET**.

+## GitHub Secrets Configuration

+GitHub Actions needs secure access to your container registry credentials:

+1. In your forked repository, go to **Settings** → **Secrets and variables** → **Actions**
+2. Click "New repository secret"
+3. **Name**: `HARBOR_ROBOT_PW` (or `DOCKER_HUB_TOKEN` if using Docker Hub)
+4. **Secret**: Paste the robot account token you copied earlier
+5. Click "Add secret"

+Your workflow will now be able to authenticate with the container registry securely.

 ## Codespace & devcontainer